AmirHosseinsim/gitlab/README.md

 >

 In the next step, we create the docker-compose.yml file with the following content:

 >

 # docker-compose.yml

 > docker-compose up -d

+To log in to GitLab for the first time, you need a temporary password, which is generated automatically during installation.
+We get the password using the command:

+> docker exec -it gitlab-ce grep 'Password:' /etc/gitlab/initial_root_password